dankrzeminski32/hello-world/README.md

 Hello everyone,

-My name is Dan and I am a current CS student interested in web development working on projects to learn and invest my time in!
+My name is Dan and I am a current CS student at Purdue Northwest.